Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 ## 🌟 Words Concatenation (hard)
 https://leetcode.com/problems/substring-with-concatenation-of-all-words/

-Given a string and a list of words, find all the starting indices of substrings in the given string that are a <b>concatenation of all the given words</b> exactly once without any <b>overlapping of words</b>.
-It is given that all words are of the same length.
+Given a string and a list of `words`, find all the starting indices of substrings in the given string that are a <b>concatenation of all the given `words`</b> exactly once without any <b>overlapping of `words`</b>.
+It is given that all `words` are of the same length.

 This problem follows the <b>Sliding Window pattern</b> and has a lot of similarities with <b>[Maximum Sum Subarray of Size K](#maximum-sum-subarray-of-size-k-easy)</b>.
-We will keep track of all the words in a <b>HashMap</b> and try to match them in the given string.
+We will keep track of all the `words` in a <b>HashMap</b> and try to match them in the given string.
 Here are the set of steps for our algorithm:
 1. Keep the frequency of every word in a <b>HashMap</b>.
-2. Starting from every index in the string, try to match all the words.
+2. Starting from every index in the string, try to match all the `words`.
-3. In each iteration, keep track of all the words that we have already seen in another <b>HashMap</b>.
+3. In each iteration, keep track of all the `words` that we have already seen in another <b>HashMap</b>.
 4. If a word is not found or has a higher frequency than required, we can move on to the next character in the string.
-5. Store the index if we have found all the words.
+5. Store the index if we have found all the `words`.

 ````js
 function findWordConcatenation(str, words) {